TRNet: Two-level Refinement Network leveraging Speech Enhancement for Noise Robust Speech Emotion Recognition: Proposed method

 \subsection{SE module}

-The SE module employs one of the state-of-the-art architectures, namely the Conformer-based Metric Generative Adversarial Network (CMGAN)~\cite{cao2022conformer}.
-CMGAN was trained on the Voice Bank and DEMAND datasets and the project code along with pre-trained models are openly available~\footnote{\url{https://github.com/ruizhecao96/CMGAN}}.
+The SE module employs one of the state-of-the-art architectures, namely the Conformer-based Metric Generative Adversarial Network (CMGAN)~\cite{sherif2024cmgan}.
+CMGAN was trained on the Voice Bank and DEMAND datasets and the project code of the pre-trained model is publicly available~\footnote{\url{https://github.com/ruizhecao96/CMGAN}}.
 Previous research has indicated that the joint training of both SE and back-end models often leads to further improved performance in downstream tasks~\cite{li2021espnet}.
 However, during the training process of TRNet, the parameters of CMGAN are fixed for two reasons: (1) Considering real-world applications, SE serves as a general-purpose front-end module that needs to adapt to multiple downstream tasks.
 Joint training for the specific SER task may potentially impact the generalization of the SE module for other tasks or unmatched noisy environments; (2) Treating the SE module as a fixed-weight ``black box'' eliminates the need to consider the internal structures of SE models, thus saving computational resources required for training.
-Note that CMGAN can be replaced by other SE models, such as DCCRN~\cite{hu2020deep} or DPT-FSNet~\cite{dang2022dpt}.
+Note that CMGAN can be replaced by other SE models, such as FSI-Net~\cite{yu2023fsi} or DPT-FSNet~\cite{dang2022dpt}.